-Board President Board Bylaw 9121
+Board President

-- Fosters an environment of communication by promoting a culture of open, transparent communication. - Holds responsibility for the orderly conduct of meetings. - Prepares with the superintendent and clerk the board agendas. - Explains what the effect of a motion would be if it is not clear to members. - Serves, in collaboration with the superintendent, as the official media contact for the board.
+- Fosters an environment of communication by promoting a culture of open, transparent communication. - Holds responsibility for the orderly conduct of meetings. - Prepares with the superintendent and clerk the Board agendas. - Explains what the effect of a motion would be if it is not clear to members. - Serves, in collaboration with the superintendent, as the official media contact for the Board.

-Board Clerk Board Bylaw 9123
+Board Clerk

-- Serves as the presiding officer in the absence of the president.
+- Serves as the presiding officer in the absence of the President.

 - When required by law:

-- o Certifies actions taken by the Board
+- o Certifies actions taken by the Board.

-- Maintains records and reports
+- o Maintains records and reports.

-- o Signs approved board meeting minutes
+- o Signs approved Board meeting minutes.

-- o Signs documents on behalf of the board.
+- o Signs documents on behalf of the Board.

-Student Representative
+Student Board Representative